 Personal Financial Advisor

-Personal financial advisors help people manage their finances by giving advice on investments, insurance, mortgages, college planning, estate planning, taxes and retirement.
-Responsibilities may include researching investment opportunities and monitoring clients’ financial accounts to determine whether adjustments are necessary to improve portfolio performance or accommodate life changes.
-According to the U.S. Bureau of Labor Statistics, the number of opportunities for personal financial advisors is projected to grow 30% by 2024.13
+Personal financial advisors help people manage their finances by giving guidance on investments, insurance, mortgages, college planning, estate planning, taxes and retirement.
+Responsibilities may include researching investment opportunities and monitoring clients’ financial accounts to determine whether adjustments are necessary to improve portfolio performance or accommodate life changes.19 Personal financial advisors who buy or sell stocks, bonds or insurance policies, or provide investment advice, are required to have certain licenses and register with state regulators.
+Additionally, certifications such as the CFP certification can enhance a personal financial advisor’s reputation and bring in new clients.14 According to the BLS, the number of opportunities for personal financial advisors is projected to grow 30% by 2024.20

-Studying Finance at CTU
+Studying Business Administration at CTU

-U.S. News and World Report ranked CTU’s online bachelor degree programs among its list for the Best Online Programs for 2017.
-Our ACBSP-accredited curriculum balances business fundamentals with real world finance principles including financial accounting, investment allocation and risk management.
+U.S. News & World Report ranked Colorado Technical University’s online Bachelor of Science in Business Administration degree programs among its list for the “Best Online Programs” for 2017.
+Our ACBSP-accredited curriculum balances business fundamentals with real-world finance principles including financial accounting, investment allocation and risk management.